cowniflow/TLM/README.md

 * Gradual Drainage: Geometric Brownian Motion can also lead to decreasing lake areas, either due to $\sigma$ or due to a negative drift value $\mu$.

 * Abrupt Drainage: Abrupt drainage is represented using another Poisson process.
 A number of abruptly draining lakes is drawn from a Poisson process at each time step, where the parameter $\lambda_d$ is the abrupt drainage rate.
-The abruptly draining lakes are then randomly selected from the active lakes and reach a surface of zero within one timestep.
+The abruptly draining lakes are then randomly selected from the active lakes and reach a surface of zero within one timestep/year.
 The probability of $k$ drainage events during one year in $A_d$, which is the disturbed or water area (see 'Model Variants') within the system, is

 $$
 P_d (k,A_d) = \frac{(\lambda_d A_d)^{k}}{k!} e^{- \lambda_d A_d} .